What is a wood veneer?

 All of our glass products, including the glass used on our range of wooden shelves, is tested to British Standards to assess its strength, safety and durability.
 This makes tempered glass one of the strongest surface materials you can get for the home so you needn’t worry about the shelves being fragile.

-When displaying your favourite accessories and possessions on any shelving unit, we suggest sticking by the 'Power of 3' rule.
+Bookshelves are not just for books, so you can get really creative with your styling.
+When displaying your favourite accessories and possessions on any shelving unit, we suggest sticking to the 'Power of 3' rule.
 The 'Power of 3' involves grouping items in sets of 3 to create a sense of balance and effortlessly coordinated styling.
 If you’d like to learn more about how to use this super styling trick, check out our “Top Stylist’s Insider Secret – The Power of 3”

 blog post.
 Another insider interior stylist trick is to colour code book spines so that they flow from one colour to the next giving your shelving a designer style.